Stock events for Consolidated Edison, Inc. (ED)

 Demand Seasonality affecting Consolidated Edison, Inc.’s stock price

-Demand for Consolidated Edison's products and services exhibits seasonality, primarily driven by weather conditions.
-Electric peak demand typically occurs during the summer air conditioning season.
-Natural gas and steam demand are generally higher during colder months for heating purposes.
+Demand for Consolidated Edison's products and services exhibits clear seasonality, largely driven by weather patterns.
+Electricity demand typically sees a significant increase during the summer months due to the widespread use of air conditioning.
+Conversely, demand for natural gas and steam services peaks during the colder winter months for heating purposes.

 Overview of Consolidated Edison, Inc.’s business